yltyadi/yltyadi/README.md

 ### Hi there 👋

-My name is Adi Yeltay, a 3rd-year student at Nazarbayev University.
-I'm currently interested in Backend Development and looking to get more experience in this field!
+My name is Adi Yeltay, a 4th-year Computer Science student at Nazarbayev University.
+I'm currently interested in Backend Development (Python, Go) and looking new opportunities in this field!

 <!--
 **yltyadi/yltyadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.